Maternal anti-Ro autoantibodies in pregnant mothers can lead to a life-threatening arrhythmia called "heart block" in

 Study methods: Using echocardiograms and hand-held Dopplers for fetal heart rate monitoring in Sjogren's pregnancies

-Sixteen centers participated in this international multicenter prospective study led by Bettina Cuneo, MD, Director of Fetal Cardiology at Children's Colorado.
+Sixteen centers participated in this international multicenter prospective study led by Bettina Cuneo, MD, former Director of Fetal Cardiology at Children's Colorado.
 Pregnant women who tested positive for anti-Ro/SSA antibodies were invited to participate.

 Surveillance echocardiograms were performed weekly or biweekly (per site protocol) and diagnostic echocardiograms any time abnormal FHRM was detected during the study.
 The echocardiograms assessed the atrioventricular (AV) interval – which is prolonged in 1° AVB – and heart rate and looked for anti-Ro/SSA conduction system and cardiac disease.
 During their first office visit, participants underwent a surveillance echocardiogram and learned how to use a hand-held Doppler to monitor FHRM twice a day.
 They were instructed to contact their site investigator if they detected: